-If we listened to our intellect, we'd never have a love affair.
-We'd never have a friendship.
-We'd never go into business, because we'd be cynical.
-Well, that's nonsense.
 You've got to jump off cliffs all the time and build your wings on the way down.

 Some things about myself:

-As an artist/photographer, I have a commitment to the art and craft of drawing, employing various media, including crayon, pencil, graphite, inks, digital photos, and oil pastels.
+As an artist/photographer, I have a commitment to the art and craft of collage, employing various media, including crayon, pencil, graphite, inks, digital photos, and oil pastels.
 My work has been shown at galleries in Manhattan and on Long Island since 2007.
-One place I display my work regularly is the online gallery, BAREBRUSH.
-Pay a visit to see my recent work.
+In addition, you can view my collages and photography on this website.

-As a writer, I've published under the name T. Richard Williams.
-My poetry and short stories have been published in such diverse venues as Wild Violet, Aphelion, Shadeworks,Petroglyph, American Poets and Poetry, and Lucid Stone.Two collections of verse, How the Dinosaurs Devoured the Humans and The Letter S, and a volume of short stories titled Ten and The Book of Clues are currently available as is my sci-fi novel Twelve Minutes...
+As a writer, I publish under the name T. Richard Williams.
+My poetry and short stories have been published in such diverse venues as Wild Violet, Aphelion, Shadeworks,Petroglyph, American Poets and Poetry, and Lucid Stone.
+Three collections of verse--How the Dinosaurs Devoured the Humans, The Letter S, and Hurricane Warnings--and two volumes of short stories titled Ten and The Book of Clues are currently available as is my sci-fi novel Twelve Minutes...
 By going to the WRITING page on this website, you can click on links that will take you directly to each book at Amazon.com

-I'm also a member of and donor to The Jessup Society at The American Museum of Natural History and the Encore Society at The Metropolitan Opera.
-In addition, I always try to support a wide range of charitable organizations either financially or as a volutnteer, especially those devoted to preserving Earth's environment and to supporting children-at-risk around the world, and to advocating for civil equality.
+I'm also a member of and donor to The Jessup Society at The American Museum of Natural History.
+In addition, I always try to support a wide range of charitable organizations either financially or as a volutnteer, especially those devoted to preserving Earth's environment, to protecting at-risk children around the world, and to advocating for civil equality.

 "Never be too old to play on swings in May, nor too 'adult' for sand castles built by the roaring shore; always romp with joy in the brisk autumn leaves and know the wonder of snow angels on a bright winter's day."